People sometimes think the work they’re seeing is all I’ve ever done. So I’m sharing my journey here.

 The following summer, I was invited by the Athens of Indiana Art Gallery in Crawfordsville to participate in the art exhibit and contest for the Montgomery County courthouse for their bar association, and they DID pick my drawing!
 So now I have a piece in the Indiana Bar collection.
 Here it is:

 In 2015, a bunch of us painted fiberglass bears as a fundraiser for the Greater Lafayette Museum of Art.
-Mine is based on seeing Monarch butterflies migrate.
-We happened to be hiking on a trail in Wisconsin (without a camera, of course) when thousands of them came through.
+Mine is based on seeing Monarch butterflies migrate back in 1995.
+We happened to be hiking on a trail in Wisconsin (without a camera, of course) when thousands of Monarch butterflies came through.

 I helped Amber Heigel’s sixth-grade students paint a large mural in the Otterbein Public Library’s programming room.
 I wanted this mural to be child-led as much as possible, and to clearly show that children had painted the images.
 They told the story of their lives as children growing up in 2016, featuring the things that are important to them: video games, sports, family, friends, pets, and of course, books.